IAIK/meltdown/README.md

 [+] Exit with Ctrl+C if you are done reading the secret
 ```

-Let the `secret` program running, and start `physical_reader`.
+While the `secret` program is running, start `physical_reader`.
 The first parameter is the physical address printed by `secret`.
 If you do not have KASLR disabled,  the second parameter is the offset of the direct physical map.
 ```bash
 taskset 0x1 ./physical_reader 0x390fff400 0xffff880000000000
 ```